Coniveau filtrations and Milnor operations Qn: coniveau filtrations

 for the complex cobordism theory $MU^*(X)$.
-It is known [Qu1] that elements in $MU^{2*}(X)$ is written by a proper map to X from a smooth complex manifold.
-Hence we can take $Y$ smooth. \end{proof}
+It is known \cite{Qu1} that elements in $MU^{2*}(X)$ is written by a proper map to X from a stable almost complex manifold $Y$. while it does not mean complex manifold.